 In computing, “cloud” is a term for a datacentre hosted by a third party.
-A cloud in the atmosphere is remote, and “big.”
-Analogously, cloud computing involves physical computers hosted at a remote site, which offer potentially more than enough resources for us.
+A cloud in the atmosphere is remote, and big.
+Analogously, cloud computing involves physical computers hosted at a remote site, which offer enormous resources to a wide audience.

 Why move to cloud computing?

 Hosting data on our own servers does not give Celayix a competitive advantage.
 What our business needs is simply something to put data in and get data out.
 When we run stuff on the cloud, we do not know what computer our code is running on, which is good because we do not care.
 It costs money for us to maintain and upgrade our own hardware.

 There is also a risk that if our hardware fails, clients will be out of service until we get back up, so we cannot neglect these costs.
 By moving to the cloud, we can hand off all of these problems to a third party which does this efficiently for low cost, so that we can focus on what we do best, make the best employee scheduling software!

 Another advantage is that if our customer base grows, we can get more computational power and storage immediately.
 The “cloud” has more than enough resources for our needs.